 We mentioned before that you might file monthly, quarterly, or annually (or even some other frequency, like semi-annually).
 But did you know that this frequency is also subject to change?

-If your sales volume within a state has risen or fallen over the previous year, the state might change your sales tax filing frequency.
-The rule of thumb is that the more revenue your business makes in a state, the more often that state wants you to pay sales tax.
+If your sales volume within a state rises or falls from the previous year, the state might change your sales tax filing frequency.
+The rule of thumb is that the more revenue your business makes in a state, the more often that state expects you to remit sales tax collections.

 Report how much sales tax you’ve collected